Džafer Kulenović: Kingdom of Yugoslavia

 During the tenures of prime ministers Dragiša Cvetković and Dušan Simović, Kulenović was a minister without portfolio and Minister of Forestry and Mining.
 In 1939 Kulenović opposed the partition of Bosnia and Herzegovina when the Banovina of Croatia was created, and he also opposed the idea of Serbian nationalist ministers and politicians that the parts of Bosnia and Herzegovina, which were not included in the Croatian Banovina, should be included in Serbian lands.
-During the German Invasion of Yugoslavia in April 1941, Kulenović didn't leave the country as most ministers did; he secretly left Belgrade and went to Užice, from where he went to Sarajevo and later to Brčko, where his family lived.
+During the German Invasion of Yugoslavia in April 1941, Kulenović did not leave the country as most ministers did; he secretly left Belgrade and went to Užice, from where he went to Sarajevo and later to Brčko, where his family lived.

 Independent State of Croatia

 He became the Deputy Prime Minister of the Independent State of Croatia (NDH) in November 1941 and held the position until the end of the war.
 He had succeeded his older brother Osman Kulenović in this position.
 At the end of the war he took part in the Independent State of Croatia evacuation to Austria.
 He was apprehended by British forces and sent to their detention centre at Spittal an der Drau on 17 May.
 He arrived one day after a group of NDH government officials had been sent back to Yugoslavia.
 In September he escaped from a military hospital in Villach.